 Can I Freeze-Dry Breast Milk?

 Freeze-drying removes water from frozen materials by turning ice to vapor.
-When you freeze-dry breast milk, it transforms frozen milk into milk powder (like formula) that lasts for up to three years and is easier to store because it requires no refrigeration.
+When you freeze-dry breast milk, it transforms frozen milk or milk powder (like formula) that is safe to use for up to three years and is easier to store because it requires no refrigeration.
+Current methods aren't quite so long-term.

-The technology was first developed for milk banks that supply newborn intensive care units (NICUs), where storing fresh or frozen milk is challenging, especially if large-scale freezers aren't available.
+The technology for freeze-drying breast milk was first developed for milk banks that supply newborn intensive care units (NICUs), where storing fresh or frozen milk is challenging, especially if large-scale freezers aren't available.
 Freeze-drying removes the need for freezing or even cooling, creating a safe and stable way to store milk.

+Speed and convenience is a factor.
 "Rather than waiting for frozen milk to thaw, you simply add water to the freeze-dried breast milk powder to make a bottle," Luck explained.
+So, too, is not having to deal with freeing up freezer space in your deep freeze.

-Traveling is also easier because freeze-dried milk weighs less than frozen milk and does not need to stay frozen in transit.
+Traveling is also easier because dehydrated breast milk weighs less than frozen milk and does not need to stay frozen in transit.

 The technology can be useful for many families, said Aimee Eyvazzadeh, M.D., a fertility specialist in California and chief medical advisor at Proov, a fertility hormone testing company.